 BUDGET & APPROPRIATIONS

 Maintain crucial funding to protect children.
 A significant part of our work each legislative session is to secure funding for programs that effectively serve children that have been abused and that promote child abuse prevention.
 Missouri KidsFirst testified before House and Senate Appropriations Committees the week of January 20th.
 For FY2021, Missouri KidsFirst is working to:

 - Maintain state investment in Child Advocacy Centers (CACs).
 This funding is administered to Missouri’s fifteen regional CACs through the Children’s Division of the Department of Social Services (DSS).
-The funds—which make up approximately 20% of CAC budgets—are used for expenses needed to operate the centers.
-CACs are the foundation of the investigation and prosecution of child physical and sexual abuse in Missouri, providing a child-friendly setting where children can be interviewed by multi-disciplinary team members (Children’s Division case workers, law enforcement, prosecutors, juvenile officers and medical providers) and receive medical examinations, family advocacy and counseling services.
+The funds are used for expenses needed to operate the centers.
+CACs are the foundation of the investigation and prosecution of child physical and sexual abuse in Missouri, providing a child-friendly setting where children can be interviewed by multi-disciplinary team members (Children’s Division case workers, law enforcement, prosecutors, juvenile officers and medical and mental health providers) and receive medical examinations, family advocacy and counseling services.
 In SFY 2019, Missouri CACs served over 11,000 children.
 In FY2020, CACs were funded at $2.95 million and in FY2021, the Governor and General Assembly recommend level funding.

 - Support continued funding in the Department of Health and Senior Services for medical forensics training for kids that have been abused.
 The SAFE-CARE (Sexual Assault Forensic Examination-Child Abuse Resource and Education) program.
 Administered by the Department of Health and Senior Services (DHSS) in partnership with Missouri KidsFirst, develops and maintains a coordinated medical response to child abuse and neglect in Missouri.
 DHSS funding supports training, mentorship and ongoing education for medical providers on the forensic evaluation and comprehensive medical care of children who may have suffered physical or sexual abuse.
 This program also supports a regionalized medical response to child abuse, including providing triage and medical review of cases of children three and under referred by the Children’s Division and leading medical forensics trainings to providers and multi-disciplinary team members.
 The regionalized response is coordinated by Missouri KidsFirst and is a collaboration among DSS, DHSS and Missouri’s three Child Abuse Resource Centers (St. Louis Children’s Hospital, Children’s Mercy Hospital and Cardinal Glennon Children’s Hospital).